Councillors swear new Hong Kong loyalty oath after hundreds quit - RFI

 Since the 2019 protests, China has imposed a national security law that has criminalised much dissent and began remoulding Hong Kong in its own authoritarian image.

-Several district councillors have been charged with national security crimes.
-Many others have fled overseas.
+Several district councillors are among the more than 60 people who have been charged with national security crimes, the vast majority for their political views.

+In the latest prosecution, three leading members of the group behind Hong Kong's annual Tiananmen vigils appeared in court on Friday.

+A day earlier, police raided a museum they ran dedicated to the victims of Beijing's deadly 1989 crackdown.

 © 2021 AFP